 Nouvelle Vague

 Unsurprisingly all the (influential film magazine) Cahiers du Cinéma critics-turned-filmmakers and founders of the movement are in there – Godard himself, François Truffaut, Éric Rohmer, Claude Chabrol, Jacques Rivette – as is Agnès Varda.
-Several filmmakers, all very much revered by the movement, also ‘appear’ in the film: Jean-Pierre Melville, Roberto Rossellini, Jean Cocteau and Robert Bresson, who can be spotted making Pickpocket (1959) in the Paris Métro!
+Several filmmakers not of the Nouvelle Vague but very much revered by it, also ‘appear’ in the film: Jean-Pierre Melville, Roberto Rossellini, Jean Cocteau and Robert Bresson, who can be spotted making Pickpocket (1959) in the Paris Métro!

 Bonnes projections!